What is TOGAF? TOGAF: The Open Group Architecture Framework

 The TOGAF® Standard, Version 9.2 Overview

-The TOGAF Body of Knowledge is a comprehensive guide to the TOGAF standard, the different versions and their evolution.
+The TOGAF Body of Knowledge is a comprehensive guide to the TOGAF standard, the different versions, and their evolution.

 The TOGAF framework is an open standard that provides a comprehensive and consistent approach for designing, planning, implementing, and governing information technology (IT) architectures.
-The Open Group created TOGAF in order to achieve the following:
+The Open Group created TOGAF to achieve the following:

-ensure everyone speaks the same language,
+- ensure everyone speaks the same language,

 achieve demonstrable ROI.